Warm Website Design for Therapists & Counselors

 What are 3 emotions I want potential clients to feel within the first minute of landing on my website?

-I ask this question of all my web design clients with holistic service practices – counselors and therapists, chiropractors, herbalists, massage therapists, doulas, midwives & more.
+I ask this question of all my web design clients with holistic service practices - counselors and therapists, chiropractors, herbalists, massage therapists, doula agencies, midwives & more.
 Why?
 Because your work is intimate, and connected, and requires a very different kind of website design than a plumber or a coffee shop.
-Let those 3 emotions be your guide in your color choices, your website copy, your photos and you will be well on your way to a warm website design that invites and encourages visitors to take the next step & become happy clients.
+Let those 3 emotions be your guide in your color choices, your website copy, and your photos and you will be well on your way to a warm website design that invites and encourages visitors to take the next step & become happy clients.